qut-dmrc/NewsDataIO_Gatherer/README.md

 # NewsdataIO News Gatherer

-Uses the NewsData API to request news content and push results to a Google BigQuery database.
+Uses the NewsData API to request news content and push results to a specified Google BigQuery database.

 For more details, go to: https://newsdata.io/documentation

+## What you will need

+- Python 3.10 or newer
+- A Google BigQuery service account
+- A NewsDataIO API key

+<br>

 ## How to use this tool

-<br>

 ### 1. <b>Set your environment variables.</b>
 In Pycharm, this can be done by going to `Run` -> `Edit Configurations` -> `Environment Variables`